drausin/libri-experiments/experiments/exp01/README.md

 Suprisingly, the active heap was much less (~100-200 MB) than what was reported via Prometheus metrics (which come from cadvisor via Kubernetes).
-After some investigation, we realized that the `container_memory_usage_bytes` cadvisor Prometheus metric measures both working set memory as well as page cache, whereas the heap dump excludes page cache (and possibly also memory managed in RocksDB C library).
-We also found that change the log level to `ERROR`has no effect on the reported (by Prometheus) memory usage, indicating that logging doesn't seem to contribute significantly to page cache.
+After some investigation, we realized that the `container_memory_usage_bytes` cadvisor Prometheus metric measures both working set memory as well as page cache, whereas the heap dump excludes page cache (and also memory managed in RocksDB C library).
+We also found that changing the log level to `ERROR`has no effect on the reported (by Prometheus) memory usage, indicating that logging doesn't seem to contribute significantly to page cache.

-In trial 10, we bumped the UDP up to 256K and monitored the latencies and memory usage.
+In **trial 10**, we bumped the UDP up to 256K and monitored the latencies and memory usage.
 For most of the experiment duration, we the cluster had reasonable Put & Get latencies (~500ms & 400ms for p95, respectively), but at around 13:35, they started running out of page cache (see [this Prometheus screenshot](trial10/img/Pod.MemoryPageCache.png)), and the latency performance